scientific-dev/notes/physics/01_lasers/01_getting_started.md

 Now, if we follow the quantum mechanical model, representing orbitals in an atom is highly complicated, making it even more challenging to use those diagrams to explain certain phenomena.

-We have discussed earlier that in this chapter we are going to relate energy states of an atom with the energy state of its outermost valence electron, i.e. when an electron excites from E1 to E2, the atom too excites from E1 to E2.
+We have discussed earlier that in this chapter we are going to relate energy states of an atom with the energy state of its outermost valence electron, i.e. when an electron excites from $E_{1}$ to $E_{2}$, the atom too excites from $E_{1}$ to $E_{2}$.
 So, instead of using diagrams of electrons, orbitals or orbits, we will be using the diagram of energy levels to explain several phenomena.

 <p align="center">
     <img src="./img/02_energy_levels.png"><br/>
     <i>1.2.
 Energy level diagram of an Atom.</i>
 </p>

 One can compare this with fig. 1.1 classical representation of an atom.
-This energy level diagram helps use to visualise in which energy state the atom (or its outermost valence shell e⁻) is in without violating any idea of quantum mechanical model of an atom.
+This energy level diagram helps use to visualise in which energy state the atom (or its outermost valence shell $e^{-}$) is in without violating any idea of quantum mechanical model of an atom.

 ## References: